 IaaS and Video Backup

-For those that don’t mind spending more, CloudBerry Backup is probably the most sophisticated backup solution we’ve yet to test here at Cloudwards.net.
+For those that don’t mind spending more, How to Automatically Backup Video Quickly and Efficiently is probably the most sophisticated backup solution we’ve yet to test here at Cloudwards.net.
 Rather than provide cloud server space, with CloudBerry you can choose to backup your files to one of over fifty different cloud options (see our CloudBerry Backup review to find out which ones).

 Those options include cloud infrastructure as a service (cloud IaaS) options such as Amazon S3, Google Cloud, Backblaze B2 and, this writer’s personal favorite, Rackspace Cloud Files.